Operation Cobra: Aftermath

 Let's shoot the works and win!
 Yes, win it all!

 The U.S. advance following Cobra was extraordinarily rapid.
 Between 1 and 4 August, seven divisions of Patton's Third Army had swept through Avranches and over the bridge at Pontaubault into Brittany.
 The Westheer (German army in the west) had been reduced to such a poor state by the Allied offensives that, with no prospect of reinforcement in the wake of Operation Bagration, the Soviet summer offensive against Army Group Centre, very few Germans believed they could now avoid defeat.
 Rather than order his remaining forces to withdraw to the Seine, Adolf Hitler sent a directive to von Kluge demanding "an immediate counterattack between Mortain and Avranches" (Unternehmen Lüttich) to "annihilate" the enemy and make contact with the west coast of the Cotentin peninsula.
 Eight of the nine Panzer divisions in Normandy were to be used in the attack but only four (one of them incomplete) could be relieved from their defensive tasks and assembled in time.
 German commanders immediately protested that such an operation was impossible given their remaining resources but these objections were overruled and the counter-offensive commenced, on 7 August around Mortain.
 The 2nd, 1st SS and 2nd SS Panzer Divisions led the assault, although with only 75 Panzer IVs, 70 Panthers and 32 self-propelled guns.
 Hopelessly optimistic, the offensive was over within 24 hours, although fighting continued until 13 August.

-By 8 August, the city of Le Mans—the former headquarters of the German 7th Army—had fallen to the Americans.
+By 8 August, the city of Le Mans—former headquarters of the German 7th Army—had fallen to the Americans.
 With von Kluge's few remaining battleworthy formations destroyed by the First Army, the Allied commanders realized that the entire German position in Normandy was collapsing.
 Bradley declared: